freecooperunion/disorientation/index.md

 subtitle: A Disorientation Reader
 layout: index
 body_id: index
-intro: <h2>dis<span style="font-family:CooperUnion;text-transform:uppercase;">Orientation</span></h2> is a counter-orientation intended to introduce the incoming class to the real story of Cooper’s dense internal politics, as well as larger student issues.
-This is an effort to preserve institutional memory that is all too often expunged upon graduation.
+intro: <h2><span style="font-family:Avenir;text-transform:lowercase;font-weight:100;font-style:italic;">dis</span>Orientation</h2> <p>is a counter-orientation intended to introduce the incoming class to the real story of Cooper’s dense internal politics, as well as larger student issues.
+This is an effort to preserve institutional memory that is all too often expunged upon graduation.</p>
 ---
 This is the second edition of disorientation published by Free Cooper Union.